christianhaitian/arkos/KernelandHeader/README.md

 2. tar -zxvf ArkosKernandHead.tar.gz
 3. ./install_headers.sh

-Note: Ignore permission error about permission issues for /boot.
-That normal as permissions can't be set on fat partitions.
+Note: Ignore the permission error about permission issues for /boot.
+That is normal as permissions can't be set on fat partitions.